thomasboyt/thomasboyt.github.com/extras/2013-04-08-emberjs-and-firebase.md

 <script src="https://gist.github.com/thomasboyt/49a5f161d11beae6c430.js?file=input_view.js"></script>

-And that essentially wraps up the code involved.
+And that wraps up the code involved.
 There's a few other files in [the repo](https://github.com/thomasboyt/ember-firebase-chat/tree/master/app/assets/javascripts), but nothing else with any real content to it.

 ## Wrap-Up